What is FSSC 22000?

 Large retailers and multinational manufacturers or processors are also demanding certification of their suppliers.
 FSSC 22000 Certification means you are qualified to supply these organizations or their suppliers, opening up a large market for your products.

 Countries across the globe are making changes to food safety regulations, including the United States and its Food Safety Modernization Act (FSMA).
-The newest version, Edition 8, prepares your organization to meet many or most of the FSMA requirements.
+The newest version, 6, prepares your organization to meet many or most of the FSMA requirements.

 The FSSC 22000 System was designed to provide companies in the food industry with an ISO-based food safety management system certification that is recognized by the Global Food Safety Initiative (GFSI).
 Recognition by GFSI provides worldwide recognition and acceptance by food manufacturers and retailers.
 FSSC 22000 defines requirements for integrated processes that work together to control and minimize food safety hazards.
-FSSC 22000 is a fast growing certification scheme and has issued over 22,500 certificates worldwide.
+FSSC 22000 is a fast-growing certification scheme and has issued over 30,000 certificates worldwide.

 Once a facility implements processes that address all the requirements of FSSC 22000, they can be certified to FSSC 22000.
 The certification program is managed by the Foundation for Food Safety Certification

-Whether you are going to transition to FSSC 22000 version 4 to version 5 or are starting your implementation with Version 5, we have training and tools to help.
+Whether you are going to transition from FSSC 22000 version 5.1 to 6 or are starting your implementation with Version 6, we have training and tools to help.

 The FSSC 22000 system uses a management systems approach to food safety, using ISO 22000 for the management system requirements and ISO Technical Standards (for prerequisite program requirements).
 The food safety management system integrates nicely with other management systems such as ISO 9001 and ISO 14001.